theborakompanioni/azure-docs.de-de/articles/storsimple/storsimple-ova-service-dashboard.md

 <properties
-   pageTitle="Dashboard des StorSimple Manager-Diensts – Virtual Array | Microsoft Azure" description="Beschreibt das Dashboard des StorSimple Manager-Diensts und erläutert, wie Sie den Zustand Ihres StorSimple Virtual Array über dieses Dashboard verwalten." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple Manager service dashboard - Virtual Array | Microsoft Azure" description="Describes the StorSimple Manager service dashboard and explains how to use it to monitor the health of your StorSimple Virtual Array." services="storsimple" documentationCenter="" authors="alkohli"